Insects have been alive for almost 400 million years, making them one of the oldest living species on the planet.

 When the wings are flat, the curves and points produce an edge similar to braces, often called curly brackets.
 The wings‘ top surfaces are orange with black dots and edges.

-The Question Mark butterfly has an extra black mark near the tip of its forewings that this species lacks.
+The Question Mark butterfly has an extra black mark near the tip of its forewings, which this species lacks.

 The undersides of the wings contain light and dark brown ripples.
 Each hindwing has a white comma mark in the center.